MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/index.md

 MSAL.NET supports multiple platforms, including .NET Framework, [.NET](https://www.microsoft.com/net/learn/get-started/windows), and [MAUI](https://dotnet.microsoft.com/apps/maui).

 > [!NOTE]
 > Not all the authentication features are available in all platforms, mostly because:
 >
 >- Mobile platforms do not allow confidential client flows, because they are not meant to function as a backend and cannot store secrets securely.
 >- On public clients (mobile and desktop), the default browser and redirect URIs are different from platform to platform and broker availability varies (details [in browser usage documentation](./acquiring-tokens/using-web-browsers.md)).

-  Most of the articles in this MSAL.NET reference content describe the most complete platform (.NET Framework), but, topic by topic, it occasionally calls out differences between platforms.
+> [!NOTE]
+> MSAL.NET versions 4.61.0 and above do not provide support for Universal Windows Platform, Xamarin Android, and Xamarin iOS.
+Read more about the deprecation in [Announcing the Upcoming Deprecation of MSAL.NET for Xamarin and UWP](https://devblogs.microsoft.com/identity/uwp-xamarin-msal-net-deprecation/).

 ## Why use MSAL.NET ?